14 day free trial, no credit card required →

 Is Instagram better than TikTok for making money?

 It depends on your strategy.
 Instagram offers more built-in monetization tools (Subscriptions, Badges, Shopping) and higher average brand deal rates.
 TikTok has stronger organic reach for new creators.
-Many successful creators use both — see our guide on how to make money on TikTok for comparison.
+Many successful creators use both — schedule your TikTok content with our TikTok scheduler and see our guide on how to make money on TikTok for comparison.

 How long does it take to start earning?